 As we saw with Rep. Torres Small’s last FEC filing in July, she raked in nearly $31,000 from abortion up-to-birth groups, $2,000 each from Reps.
 Adam Schiff, Ted Lieu, and Minority Whip Steney Hoyer, many of them being far-left members of the House.

-Another notable contribution last filing cycle was a $1,000 contribution from Torres Small’s husband’s campaign for state representative, which may not be illegal, but is a conflict of interest between the political couple.
+Another notable contribution last filing cycle was a $1,000 contribution from Torres Small’s husband’s campaign for New Mexico state representative, which may not be illegal, but is a conflict of interest between the political couple.